 Now that we have mentioned some trivial extensions of our techniques, let us present some more challenging questions that each require a non-trivial insight.
-This is a long list and some problems may be significantly more challenging than others. \begin{enumerate}[\quad a)] \item Can one establish an exponential decay of the connectivity for the off-critical phases?
+This is a long list and some problems may be significantly more challenging than others. \begin{enumerate} \item Can one establish an exponential decay of the connectivity for the off-critical phases?
 In our Theorem~\ref{t:phases_bootstrap} we fall short of obtaining an actual exponential decay. \item Can we replace the underlying graph $\mathbb{Z}^2$ with a non-planar counterpart, like slabs of type $\mathbb{Z}^2 \times \{0, \dots, n\}$?
 One of the difficulties in this case would be establishing a RSW theory in the absence of duality.
 A beautiful result in this direction can be found in \cite{DST16}, where the authors establish the absence of percolation for the critical independent model. \item Our techniques do not work in case spins can interact with unbounded range.
 Even in the case that the coupling constants decay exponentially fast with the distance between sites, new ideas would be necessary to attack sharpness.

 \item In order for our argument to work, it was crucial to assume that our dynamic is attractive: more vertices with positive initial states result in more vertices with positive states for later times.
 This was derived from the coupling and the monotonicity of the function $S_\beta$ defined in~\eqref{eq:update_definition}.
 The proof of our results would work with other functions used to define the dynamics, if they were monotone and depended on finitely many variables.
 The question that emerges is: how to study the case where no monotonicity is present?